Cinnamon Plantain Fritters cook up in 15 minutes + make your gluten-free breakfast a breeze!

 This recipe turned out less than traditional pancake texture and more fritter-y but still delicious, so I thought I’d share them on here instead.
 I did end up coming up with a pancake recipe made from green bananas instead though for the book!
 Num.
 Num.

 We topped these with a good drizzle of honey (or maple) but you could make them less sweet with a pat of ghee or coconut oil or some coconut whipped cream.
 We probably make pancakes 1 morning every month or two, which is the morning I forgive my “no sweetener before dinner” rule and also try to serve them with a side of sausage to regulate the blood sugar levels.
 Because me + sugar in the morning = “Is it time for a nap?
 It’s 10 a.m.!”

 Cinnamon Plantain Fritters

 - Peel and slice the plantains and place in a blender or food processor with the remaining ingredients except the coconut oil used for frying.
 Blend for about 20 seconds until pureed.
 The batter may be slightly chunky, but it will not affect the end recipe.

 - Heat 1 tbsp coconut oil in a large pan over medium heat.
 Once hot, drop rounded ¼ cup of batter into pan, leaving 2 inches between fritters.
 Using the back of a wooden spoon, smooth and flatten the batter so create circles 4-inches wide and no more than 1/3-inch thick.
 For the best results, ensure the fritters are of even thickness all around.

 - Cook on each side for 4 minutes until golden brown and crispy.
 Fritters are easiest to flip when using a large metal spatula and sliding carefully under the entire fritter.
 Just make sure the underside is well cooked to prevent the fritter from falling apart when flipping.

-- Serve drizzled with additional honey, if desired.
+- Serve drizzled with additional honey and topped with coconut whipped cream, if desired.